vespa-engine/sample-apps/vector-streaming-search/README.md

   'streaming.groupname=1234'
 </pre>

-This searches all documents for user 1234, and returns the 10 best documents according to the angular distance between the document embedding and the query embedding.
+This searches all documents for user 1234, and returns the ten best documents according to the angular distance between the document embedding and the query embedding.

 ### Exact nearest neighbor search with timestamp filter